dbsxdbsx/trait_variable/README.md

 The code inside the `trait_variable` macro may not receive comprehensive intellisense and lint support from Rust extensions (like [Rust Analyzer](https://github.com/rust-lang/rust-analyzer)).
 This is because most Rust extensions currently struggle to handle identifiers inside macros effectively.
 Therefore, when using this crate, you may not have access to full code completion, refactoring, go-to-definition, and other intelligent awareness features.
 This is a known limitation that may be improved (if it is technically possible) in future versions.

+Besides, due to some issue with declarative macro, currently, if the two macros are use  in the sae file, the `trait_variable!` macro should be placed before the `#[trait_var(MyTrait)]` attribute macro, otherwise, the hidden trait `_MyTrait` would not be found.
+This issue will be fixed in the future.

 ## Requirements

 - Rust edition 2021 or later is required.
-- The crate has been tested with Rust version 1.77.0, but the minimum compatible version is not specified.
+- The crate has been tested with Rust version 1.77.1, but the minimum compatible version is not specified.

 ## Contributing